MT-GoCode/VdebuggerFollowup/README.md

 mkdir datasets

 # Three environments will be set up.
 Keep an eye out.
+# Environments are finicky because we need one environment whose torch version's wheels must be the exact same as the cuda driver (glip-compile) to support building, and one environment for running whose torch version's wheels isn't as strictly required to be same as driver & architecture, but should still be compatible...
+# Optimally, you have a certain architecture with a CUDA driver meant to be used with it, and you (1) compile GLIP and (2) run with torch wheels which match this driver exactly.
+# if the architecture-driver mismatch (ex. driver is a bit ahead of the time when architecture came out), some work will need to be done.
+Here's what has worked:
+# On a machine with 1080Ti's and CUDA 12.8 driver, the 12.8 driver was far ahead of the 1080Ti.
+So I used torch with (1) 12.8 wheels for glip-compile environment and (2) 11.8 wheels for the viper-main environment.
+Somehow, at time of running, these two environments were compatible.
+# On a machine with A6000s and CUDA 12.8 / 12.6 driver, used torch with 12.8 / 12.6 wheels for viper-main environment and torch with 12.8 / 12.6 wheels for glip-compile environment.
+In a situation like this, the viper-main environment CAN BE REUSED FOR GLIP COMPILATION--do not create a new conda glip-compile env in this case.

 # Initial repository setup
 git clone https://github.com/MT-GoCode/VdebuggerFollowup.git